hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/106__shrImallalitAlAlitaH.md

 > If different, how different will be those two from one another?
 >

-​The difference will be in the way they reveal ghaTa.
+The difference will be in the way they reveal ghaTa.
 One will reveal only ghaTa and other will reveal it with it's quality/ties.
-​

 > "ghaTAkAra-vRtti-janya-jnAna of the ghaTa"  -and-
 >  "akhanDAkAra-vRtti-janya-jnAna of the ghaTa".
 >

-​First learn to use words correctly.
+First learn to use words correctly.
 I'm saying this because just a few days ago I corrected someone here.
-I thought he will correct this after learning!!​
+I thought he will correct this after learning!!